drgona/drgona.github.io/_pages/about.md

 I am an associate professor in the [Department of Civil and Systems Engineering](https://engineering.jhu.edu/case/) and the [Ralph S. O’Connor Sustainable Energy Institute (ROSEI)](https://energyinstitute.jhu.edu/) at Johns Hopkins University (JHU).

-Previously, I was as a research data scientist at the Pacific Northwest National Laboratory (PNNL), and a postdoc at KU Leuven in Belgium.
+Previously, I was a research data scientist at the Pacific Northwest National Laboratory (PNNL), and a postdoc at KU Leuven in Belgium.
 I have a PhD in process control from Slovak University of Technology in Slovakia.